- What are complementary and alternative methods?

 - To learn more

-How do I talk to my doctor about alternative or complementary methods?
+How do I talk to my doctor about alternative and complementary methods?

 - Look for information from respected sources that you can trust regarding the potential benefits and risks of the treatment you are thinking about.

-- When you share this information with your doctor, try to do it in a way that shows you know that your doctor wants what is best for you.
-Let him or her know that you are thinking about a complementary treatment and that you want to make sure it will not interfere with your regular medical treatment.
+- When you share this information with your doctor, try to do it in a way that shows you know that your doctor wants what’s best for you.
+Let him or her know that you are thinking about a complementary treatment and that you want to make sure it won’t interfere with your regular medical treatment.

-- If you are thinking of an alternative treatment, let the doctor know what you are considering.
-Ask the doctor about any studies on this method, and what options you might still have left if the alternative treatment does not work.
+- If you’re thinking of an alternative treatment, let the doctor know what you’re considering.
+Ask the doctor about any studies on this method, and what options you might still have if the alternative treatment doesn’t work.

 - Make a list of questions and bring it along with any other information you want to talk about.
 Ask your doctor to be a supportive partner as you learn more about other options and your treatment process.